Neuro-Behçet's disease

-Behçet's disease is recognized as a disease that cause inflammatory perivasculitis, inflammation of the tissue around a blood or lymph vessel, in practically any tissue in the body.
+Behçet's disease is recognized as a disease that causes inflammatory perivasculitis, inflammation of the tissue around a blood or lymph vessel, in practically any tissue in the body.
 Usually, prevalent symptoms include canker sores or ulcers in the mouth and on the genitals, and inflammation in parts of the eye.
 In addition, patients experience severe headache and papulopustular skin lesions as well.
 The disease was first described in 1937 by a Turkish dermatologist, Dr. Hulusi Behçet.
-Behçet's disease is most prevalent in the Middle East and the Far East regions; however, it is rare in America regions.
+Behçet's disease is most prevalent in the Middle East and the Far East regions; however, it is rare in Western regions.

 Behçet's disease with neurological involvement, neuro-Behçet's disease (NBD), involves central nervous system damage in 5–50% of cases.
 The high variation in the range is due to study design, definition of neurological involvement, ethnic or geographic variation, availability of neurological expertise and investigations, and treatment protocols.

 Signs and symptoms

 The initial signs and symptoms of NBD are usually very general.
-This makes NBD hard to diagnose until the patients experience a severe neurological damage.
+This makes NBD hard to diagnose until patients experience severe neurological damage.
 In addition, the combination of symptoms varies among patients.